shivannis/xandr-docs-public/xandr-docs/articles/monetize/optimization-guide.md

 ---
 title: Optimization Guide
-description: The article helps you to understand the Xandr optimization engine. ms.date: 10/28/2023
+description: The article helps you to learn the power of optimization engine with insights on benefits, process, and key components for effective utilization. ms.date: 10/28/2023
 ---

 # Optimization guide

+> [!IMPORTANT]
-This guide only applies to the legacy line item.
+> This guide only applies to the legacy line item.
 If you are using the augmented line item (ALI), see [Optimization Guide - ALI](optimization-guide-ali.md).

 This guide helps you understand and take advantage of the Xandr optimization engine.
 It describes when and why optimization is beneficial, provides a high-level overview of the process of optimization, explains and demonstrates the detailed concepts and components involved, and more.

 ## In this guide

 - [Understanding Optimization](understanding-optimization.md) - This section explains why optimization is beneficial to you, provides a high-level overview of the process of optimization, and tells you the information you can provide to Xandr to make optimization as effective as possible.
 If you are unfamiliar with optimization, you should start here before moving on to other sections.
 - [Prerequisite Knowledge](prerequisite-knowledge.md) - This section explains foundational concepts that you should be familiar with before diving into optimization, such as booked revenue, media cost, bidding strategies, and campaign setup.
 These concepts are not specific to optimization but understanding them will help you use optimization effectively.
 - [Optimization In-Depth](optimization-in-depth.md) - This section explains and demonstrates the detailed concepts and components involved in optimization, such as venues and nodes, and shows you how to influence the optimization engine.